Esha-Sharmaa/Esha-Sharmaa/README.md

 # 💫 About Me:
-- 🔭 I’m currently working on building Note Taking Application .<br>- 🌱 I’m currently learning Typescript<br>- 💬 Ask me about my impressive collection of unfinished projects and the ideas that never saw the light of day.<br>- 📫 How to reach me: [eshasharmakb22@gmail.com].<br>- 😄 Pronouns: She/Her
+- 🔭 I’m currently working on building InteviewPrep Buddy .<br> - 🌱 I’m currently learning Nextjs, Postgres, Prisma<br> - 💬 Ask me about my impressive collection of unfinished projects and the ideas that never saw the light of day.<br> - 📫 How to reach me: [eshasharmakb22@gmail.com].<br> - 😄 Pronouns: She/Her

 ## 🌐 Socials: